 The cooker itself is a knot of foil-coated cardboard with a matte black pot at its centre.
 By angling the pot at the sun (which shines 330 days a year in the Sahel), a meal can be slow-cooked in a few hours.
 It is completely smokeless and does away with the dangerous pursuit of firewood.

 They are made locally by women like Fatima in six workshops spread out over the refugee camps.
-Each workshop is run by a team of 20 or so industrious women who are paid for their time.
+Each workshop is run by a team of 20 or so industrious women who are paid a living wage for their time.

 The cookers are distributed around the camps and surrounding villages with the recipients being trained in how to use them.